badass-techie/badass-techie/README.md

 ## Hey there! <img src="https://media.tenor.com/images/17a04f152e6be03486439b85e3bb045b/tenor.gif" width="30px">

-I am a Data Scientist, Software Engineer, and Cloud Developer.
+I am a Data Scientist, Software Engineer, and Cloud Enthusiast.
 I pride myself as an innovator & astute problem solver.
 Find out more about me and feel free to connect with me here:

 <p align="left">
   <a href="https://github.com/badass-techie?tab=followers">